praekeltfoundation/seed-documentation/configuration.md

 * sentry - FQDN of shared Sentry service

 Providing a consistent approach to naming credentials has taken place it also needs the following variables setting.
-We also provide the full list of envvars required for if this has not taken place below.
+We also provide the full list of script variable required for if this has not taken place below.

 * SECRET_KEY_IDENTITIES - Django secret key
 * DB_PASS_IDENTITIES - Identity Store Postgres DB password